a-STEP-action/a-STEP/README.md

 It is an interdisciplinary, intersectoral pan-European and beyond, network which will enhance social inclusion and empowerment of individuals with Autism Spectrum Disorder (ASD) and/or Intellectual Disability (ID).

-We also will soon have a google discussion forum with users, to help you brainstorm your ideas.
+We also  have a google discussion forum with users, to help you brainstorm your ideas.
+See https://groups.google.com/g/a-step,

 You can also see our website www.a-step-action.eu .